braillescreen/MarkovifyTest/readme.md

 run.bat will probably have this as another demonstration of how it works; will use one of the files in the data folder as expected.

-It will save all things generated to that saved strings file, asooming that it is not trying to save a None object and you've gone through all 10 generations.
+It will save all things generated to that saved strings file, assuming that it is not trying to save a None object and you've gone through all 10 generations.
 Also it will print out just how many bytes have been written to said log.
 And no, I am not going to convert this as I am far too lazy.

-The generator will now try to generate something 40 times instead of the 10 it used to, so you should have less bad things such as that.

 Files here are random files from around.

-Good enjoyment.
+Good enjoyment!